 - Hazard identification

 - Training using serious games to teach people how to deal with safety

 - Automatic rule checking

-- Risk prediction using machine learning and artificial intelligence-based on all the date in the knowledge bank
+- Risk prediction using machine learning and artificial intelligence based on all the data in the knowledge bank

 Phase 1 Outputs